bahp/vital-oucru-clinical/examples/prevalence/README.rst

 Prevalence
 ====================

-Understanding dengue prevalence over the years.
+This gallery includes a series of examples to describe the dengue prevalence over the years.